OUPL/MLCert/hs/KernelPerceptron/KernelPerceptronDrivers.md

 There are four different kinds of training procedures: `XOR`, `Test`, `RunFile`, and `FileIO`.
 These form the end of the file name, and are each detailed in [Types of Haskell Driver Files](#types-of-haskell-driver-files).

-The `FileIO` drivers also contain strings in between the implementation name and `FileIO` procedure that denote the kind of dataset run by this file, such as `20` for the synthetic datasets.

 The data file naming conventions for the real and synthetic datasets denote the type of dataset and whether the specific file is a training set file or a test set file.
 There are three kinds of datasets in `MLCert/hs/KernelPerceptron/data/`: synthetic, iris, and sonar.
 For all three types of datasets, the file names end in either `train` or `test` to separate the training set from the test set.

 The synthetic dataset files all begin with `out` followed by the index of the synthetic dataset from 1-20.

 The iris dataset files begin with `iris` and two datasets were created based on a roughly 50/50 split between training and test examples and a 75/25 split. `iris50train.dat` matches with `iris50test.dat`, and `iris75train.dat` is paired with `iris25test.dat`.

 Like the iris dataset, the sonar dataset files were also used to create two datasets, one with a 50/50 split and another with a 75/25 split.
 The sonar dataset files all begin with `sonar`.
+In addition to the original sonar dataset files, there are also normalized dataset files that in the range [-1, 1] instead of [0, 1].
+The normalized files have `norm` in their file names.

 ## Types of Haskell Driver Files